-“If you wish to maximise your tax refund, it is really important to know what you can claim and what you can’t.
-Many people have no idea that they can claim a tax deduction on petrol or home office expenses,”
+“If you wish to maximize your tax refund, it is really important to know what you can claim and what you can't.
+Many people have no idea that they can claim a tax deduction on petrol or home office expenses,” Ms Darnbrough said.

 “You don't have to run a business from home to claim things like stationary.
 Rather, you just need to have a dedicated place to work at home.